patarapolw/cnpy/README.md

 ![Repeat Quiz](_README/repeat.png)

-Note taking is powered bidirectionally by markdown ([showdown.js](https://showdownjs.com/)).
+Note taking is powered bidirectionally by markdown (via [showdown.js](https://showdownjs.com/)).
 The content may be copy+pasted from websites in Dictionary links.

 ![Notes](_README/notes.png)

-The quiz can be right-click to check for similar Hanzi and vocabularies.
+Right-click context menu to check for similar Hanzi and vocabularies.
+The context-menu is also for extra menu and updating CC-CEDICT.

 ![Right click](_README/contextmenu.png)